 Master of Business Administration | MBA

-The master of business administration, or MBA, at Pacific University is an innovative and horizon-broadening program that prepares students to work in a multitude of careers.
-With a core curriculum based in fundamental business principles, the program provides students with specialized knowledge and skills, as well as insights into innovative theories.
+The Master of Business Administration (MBA) at Pacific University is an innovative and horizon-broadening program that prepares students to work in a multitude of careers.
+With a core curriculum based in fundamental business principles and taught by PhD-caliber professor, the program provides students with specialized knowledge and skills, as well as insights into innovative theories.

-For great convenience in Washington County, classes are held at our Hillsboro Campus in the Health and Education District of downtown Hillsboro.
+For great convenience in Washington County and greater Portland, classes are held at our Hillsboro Campus in the Health and Education District of downtown Hillsboro.
 The campus is on the MAX line at SE 8th and SE Washington, right in the heart of Hillsboro.

 The practical applications of statistics and the analysis of data to make meaningful organizational decisions.
 Topics include probability, sampling, confidence intervals, hypothesis testing, regression analysis and quality improvement.

 BUS 505 Organizational Behavior, Diversity & Leadership (3)

 Intensive examination of behavioral science research and theory as a basis for understanding, managing and changing organizations.
 The course emphasizes effective management with diverse individuals.

 BUS 508 Global Enterprise and International Management (3)